filecoin-station/desktop/docs/MODULE_INTERFACE.md

-# Station module interface
+# Checker module interface

 1. A module itself is a long-running executable, which
     - performs its business logic
     - writes informative messages to `stdio`
     - exposes stats via a builtin webserver

-1. A module needs to have its __binaries hosted__ on HTTPS accessible URLs, so that Station can download updates.
+1. A module needs to have its __binaries hosted__ on HTTPS accessible URLs, so that Checker can download updates.
 Path patterns are flexible, GitHub Releases would be nice.

     Example:
     ```